khinthandarkyaw98/AIoT_Group_1/README.md

 ### Project brief

 ### Objectives
-1. To implement a waste segregation system with an object detection camera
+1. To implement **a waste segregation system** with an object detection camera
-2. To create a database for the point based reward for different user
+2. To create a database for the **point based reward** for different users
-3. To build a web-based point rewarding system
+3. To build a **web interface** for point rewarding system

 ## User stories and acceptance criteria
 1. As a **Student Affair Unit**, we want to **know which student threw trash properly** so that **we can reward that student**.